 Picturesque Scenes in Paradise Isles

 Without its more than 7,000 islands and islets that include scenic mountains, volcanoes, caves, rivers and lakes, Philippines wouldn’t be Philippines.
-Known as earl of the Orient Seas”, its resorts and festivals are perfect havens for international visitors.
+Known as :Pearl of the Orient Seas”, its resorts and festivals are perfect havens for international visitors.

 The next morning I board a 45-minute flight to Cebu -once called “Empire City of the Visayas.”
 It is the oldest and first Philippine city.
 Since its modest beginnings in 1521 as a colony of Spain, Cebu’s historic legacy has been a magnet for travel addicts with a thirst for adventure.
 What make Cebu interesting are the enticing island resorts and the yearly celebration of Sinulog Festival – the grandest, most distinguished and most colourful festival in the Philippines.
 “Sinulog is one of those fetes that really gets in your blood,” explains Fr.
 Marlowe Rosales, a Franciscan priest once assigned at the city’s San Vicente Ferrer Parish.
 “It’s a dance ritual which remembers the Filipinos” pagan past and their recognition of Christianity.”